 - What years are covered in the product?

-The collections in SAGE Stats generally include data collected from 1980 to the present.
+The collections in SAGE Stats go back as early as 1969.
 Year ranges vary from source to source, and sources publish their data on varying schedules.
 For instance, some crime statistics for 2011 were only released in late 2012.
 Health and death data, in particular, tend to have a multi-year lag.

 - I used to access State Stats on the old CQ Press platform.
 How does that platform relate to this one?

 - How do I sign up to get SAGE Stats?

 For a free trial to Business Stats, State Stats, or Local Stats, click here.

 University alumni may have access to the content hosted on SAGE and CQ Press platforms through their university library, based on their university's current and active holdings.
 All alumni registered with subscribing or purchasing libraries will be able to access these resources, including more than 1,000 scholarly and professional journals at no extra fee.
 University libraries already support current students and scholars with access to online resources through both on-site and remote services.
 This license extends this offering to alumni via IP address, ATHENS, or SHIBBOLETH through the institution’s account.
 SAGE does not have the information or systems necessary to authenticate an individual as being an alumnus of a particular institution.
 Because of this, institutions will need to manage the authentication process and provide alumni with a route through the institutional IP network or with an ATHENS or SHIBBOLETH profile.
 Please contact your designated sales representative with any questions.